MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Management/Wait-Process.md

 ### None

-This cmdlet returns no output.
+By default, this cmdlet returns no output.

+### System.Diagnostics.Process

+The cmdlet returns process objects when you use the **PassThru** parameter.

 ## NOTES